-The existing FLUM based scenario builds off the Greenfield Development scenario.
+The Existing FLUM Based Scenario builds off the Greenfield Development Scenario.
 In this scenario, development potential of the WBD was projected by using the maximum allowable residential density and intensity standards permitted under the existing FLUM designations, and includes the redevelopment of parcels.
 For residential projections, it was assumed 100% build-out over the 2045 planning horizon, at the maximum allowable residential density defined in the 2030 Comprehensive Plan.
-The analysis projected 4,356 dwelling units (6,940 people) at 100% build-out in 2045 and has a density of 1.43 dwelling units per acre in the .
+The analysis projected 4,356 dwelling units (6,940 people) at 100% build-out in 2045 providing a residential density of approximately 1.43 dwelling units per acre in the.
 For properties with commercial or industrial FLUM designation it was assumed the properties would be developed at 80% build-out over the planning horizon using the maximum available FAR permitted by 2030 Comprehensive Plan, resulting in a projection of 7.4 million square feet of non-residential space.

 Short comings of this methodology include an assumption that every residential property will be developed or redeveloped to maximize potential of available residential densities.
 In practical application, given the low-density, suburban scale development pattern, related infrastructure needs and an unrealistic redevelopment assumption of 100% by 2045, maximizing residential densities to the fullest extent permitted in the 2030 Comprehensive Plan is not possible.
-Also, this methodology assumes every non-residential property will be either developed or redeveloped to the maximum FAR allowable by 2045 which is also unrealistic.
+Furthermore, this scenario assumes that no changes to the FLUM with be approved by Nassau County.
+Also unlikely, this methodology assumes every non-residential property will be either developed or redeveloped to 80% of the maximum FAR allowable by 2045.
 However, this methodology provides invaluable data for comparative analysis as it relates to maximum residential density at build-out.

-As stated in the WB CCB, it is the County's intent to capture 15-25% of the overall County growth by 2045 in the WBD.
-The Existing FLUM Based Scenario only captures 8% +/- of the projected growth and, more importantly, fails to implement the compact community design principles necessary to ensure the goals and objectives of the Vision 2032 Plan and 2030 Comprehensive Plan are met.
+As stated in the WB CCB, it is the County's intent to capture 15-35% of the overall County growth by 2045 in the WBD.
+The Existing FLUM Based Scenario only captures 12% +/- of the projected growth and, more importantly, fails to implement the compact community design principles necessary to ensure the goals and objectives of the Vision 2032 Plan and 2030 Comprehensive Plan are met.